mmontossi/cachers/README.md

 ### Cache management

-You can use this methods to manually control the cache:
+If you want to manually control the cache, you can use this methods:
 ```ruby
 user.cache
 user.recache